bessinnica/Loc-markdig-azuredocs-test/articles/active-directory/active-directory-saas-yonyx-tutorial.md

 There is no action item for you in this section.
 A new user is created during an attempt to access Yonyx Interactive Guides if it doesn't exist yet.

->[!NOTE]
+> [!NOTE]
->If you need to create a user manually, you need to contact the Yonyx Interactive Guides support team via <mailto:support@yonyx.com>.
+> If you need to create a user manually, you need to contact the Yonyx Interactive Guides support team via <support@yonyx.com>.

 ### Assign the Azure AD test user